-The EIRB requires the Developer to submit an EIS which provides a project description, up-to-date information on the biological, physical and human environments, and the proposed mitigation to reduce potential effects of the development on these environments.
+The EIRB requires the Developer to submit an EIS which provides a project description, up-to-date information on the biological, physical and human environments, and the mitigation measures proposed to reduce or eliminate potential effects of the development on these environments.
 The contents of the EIS remain the responsibility of the Developer; however, the EIS must conform, at a minimum, to the requirements of the Terms of Reference for the EIS.
-The EIS will become the basis of the public Environmental Impact Review.
+The EIS will become the basis of the Public Review.
 The EIS should be made as complete as possible before it is provided to the EIRB, in order to reduce the time required to address deficiencies.
 The adequacy of the information base provided by the Developer will, to a certain extent, control the time required to prepare for and conduct the review.